tweag/python-monorepo-example/2019-03-07-playing-with-kubernetes.md

 **Notes**:
 - The version of `kind` used in this project is built from the master revision at the time of writing.
 The latest release doesn't include the `kind load` functionality.
-- kubenix currently doesn't have any documentation but a major overhaul with great features is in the works.
-Follow [kubenix refactoring](https://github.com/xtruder/kubenix/issues/9) for details.
+- KubeNix currently doesn't have any documentation but a major overhaul with great features is in the works.
+Follow [KubeNix refactoring](https://github.com/xtruder/kubenix/issues/9) for details.
 - I used [wait-for-deployment](https://github.com/timoreimann/kubernetes-scripts) - a nice little bash script - to wait for the completion of the deployment.
 - yarn2nix might actually be [removed from nixpkgs soon](https://github.com/NixOS/nixpkgs/issues/20637#issuecomment-466901820).
 Once that happens there are still various ways to continue using it, but the code presented here is not going to work as-is anymore.